Workers’ Compensation Insurance

 - All medical conditions will be kept confidential.
 Work restrictions will be discussed with the department/unit supervisor.

 E. Transitional Work Assignments (TWA)

 - The Transitional Work Assignment (TWA) should be offered immediately upon the medical provider’s release and whenever transitional work is available.

 - A TWA is outlined and regularly reviewed.
 The employee should advise his or her supervisor and/or designated contact person of problems while performing assigned duties.
 The process review continues until the employee is able to resume regular duty or until the end of the program.

-- Transitional work assignments will be offered for the number of hours and days approved by the treating physician.
-The assignment can be less than 40 hours per week, but not to exceed 40 hours per week.
+- A TWA will be offered for the number of hours and days approved by the treating The assignment can be less than 40 hours per week, but not to exceed 40 hours per week.

-- The department offering the TWA will pay the wages of the RTW employee.
-If there is a difference in the pay between the employee’s pre-accident wage and that of the TWA, the injured or ill employee will be paid in accordance with New York State Workers’ Compensation laws.
+The Return to Work department will pay the wages of the transitional work assignment if the transitional work assignment is outside of their normal department.
+If there is a difference in the pay between the employee’s pre-accident wage and that of the TWA, the injured or ill employee will be paid in accordance with New York State Workers’ Compensation

 - An employee is not obligated to return to a TWA under the Family Medical Leave Act (FMLA), however, not accepting the TWA may impact eligibility for Workers’ Compensation lost time benefits.